Udit772/Python-Projects/README.md

-Projects for pyhton development using flasks,django and basic libraries.
+Projects for python development using flasks,django and basic libraries.